About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 100-word bio

-In her 44 years in publishing, Chris Roerden has edited authors published by St. Martin’s, Berkley Prime Crime, Intrigue, Rodale, Viking, Midnight Ink, and many others.
-She’s also written a game and 11 books, including two national award-winners to help writers get published: Don’t Murder Your Mystery (Agatha Award) and Don’t Sabotage Your Submission (Benjamin Franklin Award).
-Chris is past president of a trade association of commercial and university presses, former board member of SE Mystery Writers of America, and long-time member of Sisters in Crime, Publishers Marketing Association, and Mensa.
-She taught writing at universities from Maine to Milwaukee and is sought after to present writers’ workshops coast to coast. www.writersinfo.info
+Chris Roerden has edited authors published by St. Martin’s, Tor-Forge, Berkley Prime Crime, Harlequin, Viking, Midnight Ink, and others over a 50-year career.
+She wrote 11 books, including two to help writers get published: Don’t Murder Your Mystery (Agatha Award) and its all-genre clone Don’t Sabotage Your Submission (Benjamin Franklin Award).
+Chris was president of MAPA, an early Midwest trade association of commercial and university presses, scholarship chair for Mystery Writers of America, and is a long-time member of Sisters in Crime and Mensa.
+She taught in three countries and at universities from Maine to Milwaukee. www.writersinfo.info

 150-word bio